hhamud/Amanita/README.md

 # Amanita

-A tool to sync your directory over N machines.
+A tool to sync your directory over your local network.

+The plan here is to eventually allow easy syncing of your directory to N machines over the internet.

 [![Tests](https://github.com/hhamud/Amanita/actions/workflows/ci.yml/badge.svg)](https://github.com/hhamud/Amanita/actions/workflows/ci.yml)

 ## Installation